 What are payday/short term loans?

 Payday loans are high-interest loans over relatively short periods of up to a month.
-As the name suggests, they are designed to tide you over until you receive your paycheck.
+As the name suggests, they are designed to tide you over until you receive your pay cheque.

-Payday loans along with other short term, unsecured personal loans where the APR (Annual Percentage Rate) is 100% or higher are defined as “High Cost Short Term Credit” by the Financial Conduct Authority (FCA).
-You generally won’t see high street banks providing these – a number of new, predominantly online companies like the now defunct Wonga and QuickQuid found success in the early 2000s offering payday loans over the internet.
+Payday loans, along with other short term, unsecured personal loans where the APR (annual percentage rate) is 100% or higher are defined as “high-cost short-term credit” by the Financial Conduct Authority (FCA).
+You generally won’t see high street banks providing these – a number of predominantly online companies like the now-defunct Wonga and QuickQuid found success in the early 2000s offering payday loans over the internet.

 Are they a good idea?

-Before you apply for one, make sure you’ve considered other options.
-Is the expenditure that you’re planning absolutely essential?
-If you can defer a purchase then you could save yourself money in the long run.
-If you’re struggling to pay a bill, then why not talk to your electricity, gas, phone or water provider to see if you can work out a payment plan?
-Read more about alternatives to payday loans at moneyadviceservice.org.uk.
+Before you apply for one, make sure you’ve considered other options, such as a credit card or a personal loan.
+Is the expenditure absolutely essential?
+If you can defer a purchase, then you could save yourself money in the long run.
+If you’re struggling to pay a bill, talk to your electricity, gas, phone or water provider to see if you can work out a payment plan.
+Read more about alternatives to payday loans at MoneyHelper.